asn10038/4182-Fuzzer/README.md

 ## TO BE IMPLEMENTED

 ### IP Layer Fuzzing -- TCP layer is valid and IP Header is fuzzed
-  * Run a default set of tests where each field is fuzzed individually with all possible values tested for each field
+  * Run a default set of tests where each field is fuzzed individually with all possible values tested for each field -- DONE
-  * The user can specify what fields to fuzz but use the default tests
+  * The user can specify what fields to fuzz but use the default tests -- DONE
   * Running a set of tests where content of fields is read in as hex from a file.
   * The user can specify multiple tests in the same file
   * Each line can correspond to a given packet with tag:value pairs